block/goose-mobile/README.md

 1. On your Android device, visit the [Firebase distribution link](https://appdistribution.firebase.google.com/pub/i/3f111ea732d5f7f6)
 2. Follow the prompts to join the testing program
 3. Download and install the APK when prompted
-4. Grant all necessary permissions when launching the app

 > [!NOTE]
 > The Firebase distribution is updated regularly but may occasionally be outdated or non-functional.
 If you encounter issues, try building from source (Option 2).